-We have a morning program and children from the morning may stay for the afternoon program as needed by individual families.
+Rocky Mountain has a morning program, and children from the morning may stay for the afternoon program as needed by individual families.

 9:00 am to Noon

 Rocky Mountain is a play-based program.
 When children play they are making sense of their world.
 Children’s play consists of active exploration of their environment.
 It also is filled with opportunities to make choices and large blocks of time to become truly engaged in their play.
 This means that children are learning and growing as they climb, draw, spin, swing, ride bikes, take hikes, jump, run, play with sand, build with blocks, read books, paint, work with playdough and clay, bead and garden.
 For example, playing with water is calming.
 It is also multi-sensory, leading to the understanding of volume, sinking and floating, math concepts of more/less, full/empty, and provides opportunities for language development and social interaction.
 The foundations for literacy, art, math, science and social relationships come from these hands-on experiences.
 This is true of all children’s play.